Buoyancy

 Projects that explore buoyancy

-Water pushes up on anything placed in it, and that push is buoyancy.
-Drop raisins into a fizzy mix of vinegar and baking soda and they sink at first.
+When you drop raisins into a fizzy mix of vinegar and baking soda, they sink at first.
 Then tiny gas bubbles form on their wrinkled surface.
-The water's upward push now acts on the raisin and its bubbles together, and that combined push carries them up.
+As those bubbles collect, they carry each raisin upward.
 At the top, the bubbles pop and the raisin sinks again.
-As long as the mixture keeps producing bubbles, the cycle repeats — raisins rising and falling on their own.
+The cycle repeats as long as the mixture keeps producing bubbles.
+All you need is a glass jar, vinegar, baking soda, tap water, and a handful of raisins.